 Last night we had some friends over for dinner and the menu was autumnal through and through.
 I made Sticky Braised Short Ribs, Roasted Garlic Mashed Potatoes, and an Arugula Fennel Salad.
 For dessert, I made Ina Garten’s Old-Fashioned Apple Crisp.
-I love Ina’s baking recipes… they are always simple, comforting and absolutely perfect.
+Ina’s baking recipes are always simple, comforting and absolutely perfect.

 Old-Fashioned Apple Crisp

 5 pounds McIntosh or Macoun apples